Monday, July 21, 2014

 THE WOMEN IN 'LITTLE WOMEN'

 It's a lovely and classic coming-of-age story told along the lines of John Bunyan's The Pilgrim's Progress, showing how Meg, Jo, Beth and Amy went through several stages and encountered different challenges, lessons and experiences as they moved from girls to women.
-What I liked especially about this book was how despite their poverty and having to work hard half the time, was how they were able to create their fun; led by Jo, they staged plays and formed their version of 'The Pickwick Club' and formed their own 'post office'- their rich but lonely neighbour Laurie Laurence (who fell in love with Jo but after her wise rejection, fell in love and married Amy) joining in and playing 'brother' to them, gaining his maturity along the way, which was good as he needed it- he did not gain just from the girls but also from their wise and loving mother, Mrs March who kept the family together as best as she could while Mr March was away at the Civil War and gave her daughters and Laurie precious pieces of wisdom.
-At the end of the book, she and her husband saw the fruit of their labor; Meg, Jo and Amy being a huge credit to them.
-As for Laurie, he too had to learn some sharp lessons, including how two people who were TOO much alike like he and Jo wouldn't make a good marriage, hence his better yet unlikely pairing with the matured Amy.
+What I liked especially about this book was how despite their poverty and having to work hard half the time, was how they were able to create their fun; led by Jo, they staged plays and formed their version of 'The Pickwick Club' and formed their own 'post office'- their rich but lonely neighbour Laurie Laurence (who fell in love with Jo but after her wise rejection, fell in love and married Amy) joining in and playing 'brother' to them, gaining his maturity along the way, which was good as he needed it.
+He did not gain just from the girls but also from their wise and loving mother, Mrs March, who kept the family together as best as she could while Mr March was away at the Civil War and gave her daughters and Laurie precious pieces of wisdom.
+At the end of the book, she and her husband saw the fruit of their labour; Meg, Jo and Amy being a huge credit to them.
+As for Laurie, he too had to learn some sharp lessons, including how two people who were TOO much alike, like he and Jo, wouldn't make a good marriage, hence his better yet unlikely pairing with the now mature Amy.

 Little Women has two sequels, Little Men and Jo's Boys, also good reads.
 But Little Women, to me, is the best of the series- reading it makes the reader feel like a silent observer of the March girls' lives as they follow each stage of their 'coming of age'.